DrAlexLiu/OctoPrint-PiNozCam/docs/releasing.md

 build workspace.

 PyPI publication is not part of RC7 creation.
-A later manual workflow may publish only the three `pinozcam-runner` and two `pinozcam-runner-gpu` Wheels.
+A later manual workflow may publish only the three `pinozcam-runtime` and two `pinozcam-runtime-gpu` Wheels.

 ## 4. End-to-end clean-install test